jaspector

 Contact the Building Inspection Department at 401-253-7000 Ext.
 142 for current inspection availability

-Do I need a building permit in Town of Bristol, RI?
+01 Do I need a building permit in Bristol, RI?

 A building permit is required for all new construction, additions, alterations, repairs, demolitions, and changes of occupancy.
 Trade permits (electrical, plumbing, mechanical) are required separately.
 Work within the historic district also requires BHDC approval.

-How much does a building permit cost in Town of Bristol, RI?
+02 How much does a building permit cost in Bristol, RI?

-How do I apply for a building permit in Town of Bristol, RI?
+03 How do I apply for a building permit in Bristol, RI?

-How long does it take to get a building permit in Town of Bristol, RI?
+04 How long does it take to get a building permit in Bristol, RI?

-What work is exempt from building permits in Town of Bristol, RI?
+05 What work is exempt from building permits in Bristol, RI?

+Not all construction work requires a permit in Bristol, RI.
 The following work is generally exempt: Painting, papering, tiling, carpeting, cabinet installation, countertops, and similar interior finish work; Fences not over 6 feet in height (zoning and historic district rules still apply); Portable heating and ventilation appliances; Window awnings supported by an exterior wall that do not project more than 54 inches; Replacement window sash only (full frame + sash replacement requires a permit); Ordinary minor repairs that do not involve structural, electrical, plumbing, or mechanical work.
 Note: Work within the Bristol Historic District may still require BHDC review even if a building permit is not required.
 Exemption from permit requirements does not authorize non-compliant work.
+When in doubt, confirm with the local building department before starting work.

-How do I schedule a building inspection in Town of Bristol, RI?
+06 How do I schedule a building inspection in Bristol, RI?